 There are many beautiful poems that speak of death in a way that is comforting for those left behind.
 “Do Not Stand at My Grave and Weep” is one of my frequently requested poems.

 One of the saddest requests I have is for a memorial for a new baby.
 It’s hard to even to do the calligraphy while I’m tearing up… This poem about a short life was a beautiful way to look at losing a new baby….. heartbreaking.

 Calligraphy is most often is happy work, commemorating special occasions.
 But Beautiful Calligraphy services also include writing memorials for those who have passed on.
 It’s a meaningful way to show how much that person meant to you by writing a memorial for them.
-Calligraphy memorials are the perfect way to show you care.
+If you’re not good at writing, go to a card store, or look online for the message that has meaning for you.
+Calligraphy memorials are the perfect way to show your relatives and friends how much you care.

 Here are some samples of previous custom made Memorial pieces: